 After the payment page, visitors are offered an upsell.
 Finally, visitors are taken to a thank you page.

 These kinds of sales funnels are proven to work on people or traffic that is new to you.
 They are low risk for the buyer.
 They also work well because people tend to buy an upsell when they’ve only paid a little for something with a lot of value.

 Here’s two good examples of the free-plus-shipping funnel.
 Entrepreneurs Dean Graziosi and Grant Cardone both use this type of funnel very successfully.

 Firstly, author and investor, Dean Graziosi uses free-plus-shipping funnels to sell all of his books online.

 For example, here Dean uses this a simple free-plus-shipping landing page to sell his Millionaire Success Habits book.

-In this case, Dean uses a simple template with a short video, bonus information, and two call-to-actions to help you move forward in the funnel.
+In this case, Dean uses a simple template with effective copywriting to get your attention.
+The page also includes a short video, bonus information, and two call-to-actions to help you move forward in the funnel.